onthebusiness/harelang.org/content/blog/2022-04-17-Chronology-in-Hare.md

 MTC ([Coordinated Mars Time][mtcw]) also makes a notable appearance as [chrono::mtc][mtc].
 Martian seconds run ~3% slower, as a "sol" (Martian solar day) takes 24 hours and 39 minutes in Earth time.
-Hare is not yet a space-faring language, but we can take small steps to get there.
+Hare is not yet a space-faring language, but we can take small steps to get there[^mars].

 Hare allows for the conversion of instants between timescales, and leverages the [time::error][e] types if and when users decide to deal